Adnuntius/documentation/other-useful-information/header-bidding-implementation.md

 ```

 {% hint style="info" %}
-You will have to download the associated prebid script for your system from prebid.org: [http://prebid.org/download.html](http://prebid.org/download.html)
+You will have to download the prebid script for your system from prebid.org: [http://prebid.org/download.html](http://prebid.org/download.html)

 Additionally you will have to change the variable `adUnits` to the corresponding SSP that you try to connect using the prebid documentation.
 {% endhint %}